General University Information

 If you are unsure about whether or not you need to obtain ethical approval, you should discuss your research with your supervisor.
 If in doubt, it is best to err on the side of caution and obtain ethical approval, which is in most cases a straightforward process.
 But you and your supervisor should do so as early as possible, before beginning your research.

 For additional information or any queries, please contact Associate Professor Angela Wanhalla (email@example.com).

-The Department operates a regular seminar series.
+The Department operates a regular Wednesday afternoon seminar series.
 Postgraduate attendance at these seminars is considered obligatory as part of the culture of the Department.

 Afternoon tea is provided every Wednesday afternoon at 3pm in the Humanities Division common room.
 This is a wonderful opportunity for staff and postgraduate students to meet informally.

-Postgraduate students are welcome to be on the Committee of the History, Art History and Visual Culture Students Association.
+Postgraduate students are welcome to be on the Committee of the History & Art History Students Association.
 This Association is assisted by the Department and regularly holds a meet and greet event in the first semester followed by a pub quiz in semester two.
-The current staff representative for HAVSA is Dr Michael Stevens.

 Thesis writing guides are available from the University Library.